skarlekar/smart-quora/README.md

 ## Securing the REST Server
 Now that we have a RESTful interface to our Hello World application, it is time to secure the REST server using  the Passport Google OAUTH2.0 delegated authentication strategy.

-While there are many Passport authentication strategy to choose from such as JWT, SAML, LDAP, AD etc, we will use Google+ API
+While there are many Passport authentication strategy to choose from such as JWT, SAML, LDAP, AD etc, we will use Google+ API as the authentication provider for this exercise.
 ![Google OAuth2.0 Authentication Strategy](https://github.com/skarlekar/smart-quora/blob/master/images/Google%20OAUTH%20Overview.png)

 ## Installing SmartQuora